Exciton Scattering via Algebraic Topology: The stratification of

 where the first map of \eqref{eqn:normal-cells} is the product of the maps \eqref{eqn:char} and the second map is given by multiplication.
-The normal cells (together with the 0-cell corresponding to the identity) give a CW decomposition of $U(n)$~\cite[ch.~IV, thm.~2.1]{Steenrod:CohomOps}.
-By construction, the interior of normal cells are identified with unitary transformations characterized by a fixed number of eigenvalues.
-Identifying $Q_j$ with its image under the embedding $Q_j \ra U(n)$ implies that $Q_j$ consists of matrices with $+1$ along the diagonal, except in the $(j,j)$ entry.
-More generally, taking products of such yields $Q_{i_1} \times \cdots\times Q_{i_r}$, corresponding to matrices with $+1$ along the diagonal, except in the $(i_1,i_1),\ldots,(i_r,i_r)$ entries.
+The normal cells (together with the 0-cell corresponding to the identity) determine a CW decomposition of $U(n)$~\cite[ch.~IV, thm.~2.1]{Steenrod:CohomOps}.